meng-ucalgary/seng-637-assignment-4/Assignment4-ReportTemplate.md

    ![Pitest non JRE 8 error](images/eclipse_error.png)

-3. Some websites add an another authentication factor like **CAPTCHA** when they detect automated interactions with their websites.
-So, selenium test cases that includes login pause in the middle until the tester manually deals with those CAPTCHAs.

-4. To objective for improving mutation scores to at least 10% for each class is very difficult to obtain because we are focusing on the 5 methods of each class from the previous assignments.
+3. To objective for improving mutation scores to at least 10% for each class is very difficult to obtain because we are focusing on the 5 methods of each class from the previous assignments.
 For example, our test cases for `DataUtilities` only yields a mutation coverage of 58% because they are designed to only cover the 5 methods from this class.
 If we were to delete all of the other methods besides the 5 methods that we wrote test cases for from our previous assignments, our tests yields 91% mutation coverage.

    ![DataUtilies only 5 methods before](images/DataUtilities_5_Methods_Before.png)

    We have also written 5 test cases for the data utilities class and with those 5 test cases, we have increase the mutations killed from 400 to 405 out of 441, which means we increased it by 1%.

    ![DataUtilies only 5 methods after](images/DataUtilities_5_Methods_After.png)

+4. Some websites add an another authentication factor like **CAPTCHA** when they detect automated interactions with their websites.
+So, selenium test cases that includes login pause in the middle until the tester manually deals with those CAPTCHAs.

+5. Most of the time, Selenium IDE test cases run fine however sometimes they get stuck in the middle for no apparent reason.
+Manual intervention is necessary to get the test cases to run.

 ## Comments and feedback